-The full implications of the rise of Massive Open Online Courses (MOOCs) is yet to be determined.
-However, most players in the higher education sector believe the effects will be far-reaching-perhaps democratizing high-quality higher education, revolutionizing educational delivery formats, improving completion rates and offering options to improve cost-effectiveness.
-The University of Alberta will continue to develop and explore new technologies which present both challenges and opportunities for the institution.
-While having a MOOC program is a great opportunity to introduce a wider global audience to the brilliant work being conducted at the University of Alberta, the challenge is to establish sustainable revenue models.
+The full implications of the rise of MOOCs is yet to be determined.
+However, most players in the higher education sector believe the effects will be far-reaching perhaps democratizing high-quality higher education, revolutionizing educational delivery formats, improving completion rates, and offering options to improve costeffectiveness.
+The University of Alberta will continue to develop and explore new technologies that present both challenges and opportunities for the institution.
+Although having a MOOC program is a great opportunity to introduce a wider global audience to the brilliant work being conducted at the University of Alberta, the challenge is to establish sustainable revenue models.
 Being in the vanguard of this important development will allow the university to have first-mover advantages.